If you can't find what you are looking for please don't hesitate to send a message to firstname.lastname@example.org.

 If you would like to speak to an advisor, our peer and staff advisors are available to answer questions on a drop-in basis during our Express Advising hours 1:30-4:00pm*.

 If you cannot make our Express Advising hours, other advising is available by appointment only.

 New students interested in pursuing a Baskin School of Engineering major are invited to visit our Getting Started With Engineering website, with links to major requirements, advising summaries, and class recommendations for first year frosh students.
 Still have questions?
 Send us a message at email@example.com and we'll be happy to assist you!

 Tutorials on how to Add/Drop/Swap classes, override time conflicts, change grading options, and answers to other frequently asked enrollment questions are available on the registrar's web site.
 Step-by-step video tutorials can also be found on the Campus Orientation website.

+Wait lists will be placed on classes for Fall 2014 on August 11th.
 Please see our page of information about wait lists for engineering students and students trying to enroll in engineering classes.

 In support of the broader vision of the Baskin School of Engineering (BSOE), the mission of the Undergraduate Student Affairs Office (USAO) is to facilitate students' journeys toward a successful undergraduate education.

 To promote the success of all students, the USAO provides clarity of policies, procedures, and resources available to facilitate students' self-sufficiency in navigating their undergraduate education from pre-matriculation to graduation.